cleanlab/aws-marketplace/label-inspector/README.md

 ## Output

-Label Inspector will output a CSV file with one row for each row in your original dataset and 4 columns:
+After the training job is complete, Label Inspector will output a CSV file with one row for each row in your original dataset and 4 columns:

 - `is_label_issue` contains boolean True/False values specifying whether or not this example is inferred to be mislabeled.
 - `label_score` contains quality scores between 0 and 1 estimating the likelihood that each example is correctly labeled (lower scores indicate more noisy labels).